 Yes!
-This is by far the most common question that Dr. Soszka is asked when people find out that he uses acupuncture in his practice.
-He has personally seen some amazing healing take place with acupuncture – often in conjunction with Chinese herbal formulas.
-This modality is certainly well known for having potent pain relieving results but it can treat many different conditions including respiratory, digestive, women’s and men’s health issues, and even weight loss!
+This question is by far the most common question asked when people find out that he uses acupuncture in his practice.
+He has personally seen some fantastic healings take place through acupuncture often in conjunction with Chinese herbal formulas.
+This modality is certainly well known for having potent pain relieving results, but it can treat many different conditions including respiratory, digestive, women’s and men’s health issues, and even weight loss!

 - Abdominal Bloating

 - Back & Neck Pain

 - Crohn’s Disease